-- Prevents hypertension: High blood pressure is a common issue encountered by several expecting mothers.
-Elevated blood pressure possesses a threat to both mother and the Saffron for 1 month old baby.
+- Prevents Hypertension: High blood pressure is a common issue encountered by several expecting mothers.
+Elevated blood pressure possesses a threat to both mother and the Saffron for a 1-month-old baby.
 It is scientifically proved that potassium and crocetin in Saffron bring down the blood pressure

-- Helps to fight allergy: Pregnancy is a time when the body of the mother focuses on the baby.
-As such, the immunity of the mother goes down and she may have to battle frequent bouts of coughs, colds and congestion.
-Drinking saffron milk regularly can help alleviating these allergies.
-According to Ayurveda, applying the paste of sandalwood and saffron is a natural way to bring down fever
+- Helps to Fight Allergy: Pregnancy is a time when the body of the mother focuses on the baby.
+As such, the immunity of the mother goes down and she may have to battle frequent bouts of coughs, colds, and congestion.
+Drinking saffron milk regularly can help to alleviate these allergies.
+According to Ayurveda, applying the paste of sandalwood and saffron is a natural way to bring down a fever.

-- Helps to improve digestion: Improper digestion is one of the most common pregnancy complaints.
-Be it constipation, bloating, heartburn – saffron helps to improve digestion and enhances the metabolism.
-Regular intake of saffron, even helps to soothe the gastrointestinal acidity by forming a coating on the inner wall of the intestine
+- Helps to Improve Digestion: Improper digestion is one of the most common pregnancy complaints.
+Be it constipation, bloating, heartburn – saffron helps to improve digestion and enhances metabolism.
+Regular intake of saffron even helps to soothe the gastrointestinal acidity by forming a coating on the inner wall of the intestine

-- Helps to relieve muscle cramps: As the third-trimester kicks in, the expecting mothers start grumbling of severe muscle cramps in the legs and abdomen.
+- Helps to Relieve Muscle Cramps: As the third-trimester kicks in, the expecting mothers start grumbling of severe muscle cramps in the legs and abdomen.
 They may also experience pain in the joints.
 Saffron has an anti-spasmodic property which helps to reduce the excessive contractions of the muscles in the legs and the abdomen and relax the joints thereby providing relief from the cramps.
 [Read This - Benefits of Saffron for 1-year-old Babies, Infants]

-- Prevents iron deficiency: Sometimes the diet of the pregnant women fails to meet the increased demand of iron.
-As a result, they are more prone to iron deficient anemia.
+- Prevents Iron Deficiency: Sometimes the diet of pregnant women fails to meet the increased demand for iron.
+As a result, they are more prone to iron-deficient anemia.
 Having saffron regularly (in the recommended quantity) can help in preventing iron deficiency anemia as saffron is a rich source of iron

 How Much Saffron Can I Have While Pregnant?